-Old Man River, the Mighty Mississippi, begins as a tiny stream flowing out of Lake Itasca in Itasca State Park, near Bemidji.
-A marker at the source states, "Here 1,475 feet above the ocean, the mighty Mississippi begins to flow on its winding way 2,552 miles to the Gulf of Mexico".
+Old Man River, the mighty Mississippi, begins as a tiny stream flowing out of Lake Itasca in Itasca State Park, between Park Rapids and Bemidji.
+A marker at the source states, "Here 1,475 feet above the ocean, the mighty Mississippi begins to flow on its winding way 2,552 miles (4,083 kilometers) to the Gulf of Mexico."
 Visitors usually cross the source on stepping stones, which according to Indian legend, will lead to a long and fruitful life.

 Boundary Waters Canoe Area Wilderness/Voyageurs National Park

 Along the northern border with Canada, Minnesota has two national treasures.
-The Boundary Waters Canoe Area Wilderness (BWCA) is the only federally-protected canoe area in the country, with more than 1,300 lakes offering canoeing and camp sites.
-Voyageurs National Park is the only water-based national park in the United States; boating is the recommended method of transportation.
+The Boundary Waters Canoe Area Wilderness (BWCA) is the only federally protected canoe area in the country, with more than 1,300 lakes offering canoeing and camp sites.
+Voyageurs National Park is the only freshwater-based national park in the United States; boating is the recommended method of transportation.
 Tour boats, motor boats and houseboats are all available for rent.

 National Eagle Center

 On the banks of the Mississippi River in the southern river town of Wabasha, the National Eagle Center showcases hundreds of migrating and wintering eagles in a sparkling new facility, including three resident eagles which can no longer survive in the wild.
 The eagle-watching deck has spotting scopes and binoculars for visitors.
 Complementing this are two other wildlife refuge abodes, the International Wolf Center and the North American Bear Center, both located up north in Ely.